Oct 26, 2023

 If you want to list Linux processes in a hierarchical view, use the ps -axjf command.
 In this format, the shell will put child processes under their parent processes.
 Aside from those two options, here are some other common examples of the ps command that list running processes in Linux:

 The top command is used to discover resource-hungry processes.
 This Linux command will sort the list by CPU usage, so the process which consumes the most resources will be placed at the top.
+It’s also useful to check if a specific process is running.

 Unlike the ps command, the output of the top command is updated periodically.
 That means you’ll see real-time updates for CPU usage and running time.
 Once the shell returns the list, you can press the following keys to interact with it: